ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

 Upon meticulous evaluation, FAST-LIO emerges as the superior algorithm among its counterparts, FAST-LOAM and A-LOAM, for the project at hand.
 FAST-LIO's integration of LiDAR and IMU data facilitates a higher resolution and fidelity in environmental mapping, allowing for more accurate and consistent pose estimation.

-== Task 2: Navigation
+= Task 2: Navigation

-Robot localization refers to the capability of a robot to ascertain its position and bearing within a given coordinate system.
-It serves as the foundation for path planning, wherein the robot not only identifies its current locale but also computes the trajectory to a designated target within the same spatial framework.
-Localization and path planning are interdependent, the former establishing a basis for the latter within the context of navigation using an extant map.

-In the context of Task 2, these functions are embodied within a hierarchical structure delineating the robot's navigation assignment.
-This structural hierarchy outlines the robot's transformation framework, known as the TF tree.
-The TF tree represents the various coordinate frames and their interrelations, essential for the robot's spatial orientation and movement planning in the environment.
+Navigation is a critical capability for robots, involving two key components: localization and path planning.

-=== Localization
+== Localization

+Localization allows the robot to determine its position and orientation within a given coordinate system, which is essential for effective path planning.
+The robot's various coordinate frames and their relationships are represented in the TF (transformation) tree.

-==== AMCL
+=== AMCL
-In this project, we utilized the Adaptive Monte Carlo Localization (AMCL) algorithm from ROS for the robot's localization task.
-AMCL is an adaptive particle filter-based localization algorithm that efficiently estimates the robot's pose in dynamic environments.

-The key parameters of the AMCL algorithm were configured in the `amcl.launch` file:
+For this project, we used the Adaptive Monte Carlo Localization (AMCL) algorithm from ROS.
+AMCL is a particle filter-based localization method that can efficiently estimate the robot's pose even in dynamic environments.
+Key parameters of the AMCL algorithm were configured in the `amcl.launch` file:

-- `odom_model_type="diff"`: Differential drive model to describe the robot's motion characteristics.
+- `odom_model_type="diff"`: Specifies the use of the differential drive model for the robot's motion.
-- Minimum and maximum number of particles set to 8000 and 10000, respectively, to improve localization accuracy.
+- Min/max number of particles set to 8000/10000 for improved accuracy.
-- KLD sampling error parameter (`kld_err`) adjusted to 1.5 to reduce the maximum error between the true and estimated distributions.
+- KLD sampling error (`kld_err`) set to 1.5 to reduce max error between true and estimated distributions.
-- KLD confidence parameter (`kld_z`) set to 0.5, making the algorithm more conservative in deciding whether to increase the number of particles.
+- KLD confidence (`kld_z`) set to 0.5 for more conservative particle count adjustment.
-- Likelihood field sensor model adopted to handle measurement errors in dynamic environments.
+- Likelihood field sensor model used to handle measurement errors.
-- Minimum translation and rotation thresholds (`update_min_d` and `update_min_a`) set to trigger localization updates and improve robustness.
+- `update_min_d` and `update_min_a` set to trigger localization updates and improve robustness.

+Additional parameters for the global and local cost maps were configured in

+- `global_costmap_params.yaml`
+- `local_costmap_params.yaml`
+- `costmap_common_params.yaml`

-Additionally, the `global_costmap_params.yaml`, `local_costmap_params.yaml`, and `costmap_common_params.yaml` files were used to configure the parameters of the global and local cost maps, providing important environmental information for path planning and navigation tasks.
+These cost maps provide important environmental information for path planning and navigation.

 #figure(
   image("assets/localization/prohibition.png", width: 80%),